 The Council accounts for its Pension Fund position in accordance with IAS 19, which means that it accounts for the costs of retirement benefits when entitlement to those benefits has been earned rather than when they are actually paid to employees, which may be many years into the future.
 These future liabilities are to be met by fund assets which are acquired from employer and employee contributions and subsequently invested for a return.
-As at 31st March 2022, fund liabilities exceeded fund assets by £327.5M [£443.4M as at 31st March 2021], on an accounting basis.
+As at 31st March 2023, fund assets exceeded fund liabilities by £91.1M [(£327.5M)) as at 31st March 2022], however IFRIC 14 places a minimum funding requirement to the measurement of the asset.
+This means we have a requirement to revalue the asset to nil within the accounts.